plotly/dash/spec.md

 ]
 ```

 When an element changes state, all of the elements that depend on it will request the server for new values.

 `dropdownx` changes from 'sel1' to 'sel2'

 request:
 ```
 {
-    'targets': ['xslider', 'ydropdown'] // redudant: the server should know this since it supplied the original values
+    'children': ['xslider', 'ydropdown'] // redudant: the server should know this since it supplied the original values
     // the app state, expanded.
-Note that not all of the targets depend on the states listed below 'state': [
+Note that not all of the targets depend on the states listed below 'parents': {
-        {
+        'xdropdown':  {
             'id': 'xdropdown',
             ...
         },
-        {
+        'ydropdown': {
             'id': '...',
             ...
         }
-    ]
+    }
 }
 ```